 - Home remedies may work, but in most cases dermatologists recommend laser hair removal as the most efficient and only permanent solution.

-Like countless others, you may have tried some home remedies, lotions and creams in an effort to rid your legs of “strawberry skin.”
-However, if nothing is quite working and you’re still keeping your legs under wraps, stay tuned.
+Like countless others, you may have tried various home remedies, lotions, and creams in an effort to rid your legs of strawberry skin.
+If nothing works and you’re still keeping your legs under wraps, read on.

 What causes these darkened pores?